1:1 Mentorship + Placement Support

 System design mock

-HLD/LLD discussion with trade-offs, structure, and communication — exactly like interview loops.
+HLD/LLD discussion with clarifying questions, trade-offs, structure, and communication.

 45–60 min